CsBigDataHub/working-with-vim/pages/intro.md

 # Introduction

 First, let's define a few terms around the structure of Vim.
-By understanding the words Vim uses, helps you understand the shortcuts and commands related.

-A **buffer** is a file loaded into memory for editing.
-In other editors or programs you'd call it a file, or open file, but in Vim parlance it is called a buffer.
-The actual file on the file system is not changed until you to save (or write) the file.
+A **buffer** is the text loaded into memory for editing.
+In other editors or programs, this might just be called a file, or open file.
+In Vim it is called a buffer because the same object is used for actions unrelated to files.

 A **window** is a viewport onto a buffer.
-There is always at least one window and one buffer in Vim, typically they are 1:1, one buffer open in one window.
+There is always at least one window and one buffer in Vim, typically they are 1:1, one buffer opens in one window.
 When you start Vim without specifying a file, it is an empty buffer.

-You can also have multiple buffers and/or multiple windows open at the same time.
+You may also have multiple buffers and/or multiple windows open at the same time.
 These are covered in the [Buffers](/working-with-vim/buffers/) and [Windows](/working-with-vim/windows/) sections for more on each.

 ## Exiting Vim